EmilyGarredQCA/1701QCA-Assessment2/index.md

 https://create.arduino.cc/projecthub/electropeak/play-with-fire-over-wi-fi-esp8266-neopixels-android-app-26c4ad?ref=tag&ref_id=led%20strip&offset=5

 ![Image](Fire.JPG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because the effect demonstrated to create the fire uses a NeoPixel LED strip.
+I got the idea of including a running water effect from this project as when the light turns blue it reminded me of water.

 ### Related project 6 ###